Pereira-Luc/pdate-Uni.lu-HPC-Software-Set/README.md

 1. We are going to start with the installation of the `intel-2023` toolchain first.\
-   Run the module search script using the following command (depending on your python configuration you may need to use `python3` for the following sections):
+   Run the module search script using the following command (depending on your python configuration you may need to use `python` for the following sections):
 ```
-python easybuild_module_search.py
+python3 easybuild_module_search.py
 ```

 1.1.
 Optionally You can add the specific toolchain as a parameter like this( default = intel ):
 ```
-python easybuild_module_search.py intel
+python3 easybuild_module_search.py intel
 ```

 2. Follow the on-screen prompts to specify the desired version of modules that have multiple versions available.